3ka1tz/webserv/README.md

 # Webserv

-This project has been created as part of the 42 curriculum by [elopez-u](https://profile.intra.42.fr/users/elopez-u) and [mdiaz-or](https://profile.intra.42.fr/users/mdiaz-or).
+This project has been created as part of the 42 curriculum by [elopez-u](https://profile.intra.42.fr/users/elopez-u).

 ## Description